 The American Student Assistance® College Planning team helps young people and adults from all backgrounds plan for college and find sources of financial aid through school-based programs located in libraries and community agencies.
 Many of our programs, backed by a wide range of supporting partners, focus on improving college preparation, enrollment, and success for students traditionally underrepresented in higher education.
 Watch our video to hear students share their stories of how College Planning Services changed their lives.

 Boston-area students planning for higher education can come to a College Planning Center—located in Boston, Brockton, and Chelsea—for guidance on choosing a college, applying for financial aid and scholarships, managing money, and choosing a major or a career.
 We also offer college guidebooks, study aids, computer access, and info on GED, ESL, and technical/vocational education opportunities.
-Find a college planning center near you.
+Download our intake form and find a college planning center near you.

 American Student Assistance’s College Planning Centers are also Educational Opportunity Centers (EOCs), federally funded TRIO programs focused on providing low-income, first-generation students over the age of 18 with assistance in their pursuit of postsecondary education opportunities.
 The Boston EOC is part of the statewide network of EOCs operated with Massachusetts Education and Career Opportunities, Inc. (MassEdCO) as the sponsoring partner.